The following position reporting to Doug Pearson, Technical Director, REN-ISAC, is being

 Principal Security Engineer, REN-ISAC - PA4IT

-Serves as the principal technical security lead for REN-ISAC and will be responsible for invention and implementation of REN-ISAC information product and services including ensuring that REN-ISAC services are executed with the highest standards.
-Develops and maintains relationships to the REN-ISAC customers - primarily Information Security Officers at universities and colleges as well as external security collaborations.
-Provides primary technical interface to REN-ISAC members and represents REN-ISAC as an authority for computer and network security in higher education.
+Serves as the principal technical security engineer for REN-ISAC.
+Is responsible for implementation, and execution of REN-ISAC information products and services, including ensuring that services are executed with the highest standards.
+Develops and maintains relationships to the REN-ISAC customers - primarily Information Security Officers at universities and colleges, and with external security collaborators.
+Provides primary technical security analysis interaction with REN-ISAC members and represents REN-ISAC as an authority for computer and network security in higher education.

-Serves as the principal security engineer/technical investigator supporting the computer and network security information gathering, analysis, and sharing, incident response, and information product development activities of the REN-ISAC.
-Performs high-level analysis of complicated and disparate technical and data architectures by applying highly specialized training and experiences to identify and rectify technical and information security vulnerabilities.
+Serves as the principal security engineer/technical investigator supporting the security information gathering, analysis, and sharing, incident response, and information product development activities of the REN-ISAC.
+Performs high-level analysis of complicated and disparate technical and data architectures by applying highly specialized training and experiences to identify and address technical and information security vulnerabilities.
 As the principle technical lead, the individual must deliver and comport in accordance to these requirements.

-Combinations of related education and experience may be considered at a 2:1 ratio.
+Combinations of related education and experience may be considered.

-Must be able to receive federal government secret security clearance.
+Must be able to receive federal government security clearance.

-Possess an extraordinary technical background including technical skills at the highest level in computer and network security analysis and response; and extensive background and practice in security and systems architecture and administration.
+Possess advanced technical background and skills in computer and network security analysis and incident response, systems architecture, and administration.
 Must be able to work with complex matters that involve technology, human behavior, politics, communications, and persuasion.

-Preferred: Degree in computer science; demonstrated knowledge of intrusion detection and prevention devices; extensive experience in World-Wide-Web information and application delivery; Perl and/or Python programming; ability to apply security tools in small- and large-scale vulnerability assessments (e.g. Nessus, password cracking tools, etc.); practical experience with one or more relational database packages; ability to effectively communicate information in the areas of primary responsibility; experience in Macintosh operating systems and applications; experience in a university-based technology environment.
+PREFERRED: Degree in computer science; demonstrated knowledge of intrusion detection and prevention devices; extensive experience in World-Wide-Web information and application delivery; Perl and/or Python programming; ability to apply security tools in small- and large-scale vulnerability assessments (e.g. vulnerability scanners, password cracking tools, etc.); practical experience with one or more relational database systems; experience in Macintosh operating systems and applications; experience in a university-based technology environment.

-Research and Education Networking Information Sharing and Analysis Center's (REN-ISAC) current customer base includes 400 member institutions (1100 individual members) and will grow to include nearly all of higher education.
-Our ability to position ourselves as The Authority for computer and network security information sharing in higher education, our ability to develop relationships and contacts that sustain a robust information sharing base, and our ability to garner trust of the community, including trust for the handling of confidential information - these things depend upon integrity.
-REN-ISAC integrity depends on the quality of information product that we deliver, the character of relationships maintained, how we handle confidential information, our communications, and our responsiveness. http://www.ren-isac.net
+Research and Education Networking Information Sharing and Analysis Center (REN-ISAC) current customer base includes 439 member institutions (1347 individual members) and will grow to include a majority of U.S. higher education.
+Our ability to position ourselves as the authority for computer and network security information sharing in higher education, our ability to develop relationships and contacts that sustain a robust information sharing base, and our ability to garner trust of the community, including trust for the handling of confidential information - these things depend upon integrity.
+REN-ISAC integrity depends on the quality of information product that we deliver, the character of relationships maintained, how we handle confidential information, our communications, and our responsiveness. http://www.ren-isac.net.